Local equilibrium charge and spin currents in two-dimensional topological systems: Summary and conclusions

 In the QSH regime, the counter-propagating helical edge states interact at the system-terminal interfaces, forcing momentum relaxation and the appearance of a finite longitudinal resistance.
-At equilibrium, the local charge current vanishes due to time reversal symmetry, but the spin-orbit interaction gives rise to a finite local spin current that circulates the system with no net current flowing through any cross section of the system.
+We show that at equilibrium, the local charge current vanishes due to time reversal symmetry, but the spin-orbit interaction gives rise to a finite local spin current that circulates the system with no net current flowing through any cross section of the system.
+We find that our two-measurement protocol reveals the nature of trivial and topological equilibrium currents in QSH systems.

-Our results are nicely interpreted by the B\"uttiker picture \cite{Datta1995} that consideres the injection of electrons by all terminals for electron energies ranging over the entire band, weighted by the Fermi distribution.
-In equilibrium, all terminal attached to the system simultaneously inject the same current, leading to a zero {\it net} equilibrium electronic current.
-The presence of an external magnetic field breaks time reversal symmetry and gives rise to non-vanishing dissipationless equilibrium {\it local} charge currents, while spin-orbit interactions {originate} non-vanishing dissipationless equilibrium local spin currents with zero local charge current.
-Let us stress that despite not being detectable by nonequilibrium transport measurements, equilibrium currents can be assessed indirectly, as discussed in Sec. \ref{sec:IQH} and \ref{sec:QSH}.

-Finally, we emphasize the distinction between transmission, conductance and current.
+We emphasize the distinction between transmission, conductance and current.
 Thus, we learn that local transmissions maps obtained considering single terminal injections can be deceiving \cite{Mihajlovic2009,Balakrishnan2014,Avsar2014,Shimazaki2015,Katosh2015,Park2017,Safeer2019,Herling2020}.
-Only by taking into account all terminal injections one obtains meaningful results.
+Only by taking into account all terminal transmissions properly weighted by the terminal voltages one obtains meaningful results.

+Finally, our results are nicely interpreted by the B\"uttiker picture \cite{Datta1995} that considers the injection of electrons by all terminals for electron energies ranging over the entire band, weighted by the Fermi distribution.
+In equilibrium, all terminals attached to the system simultaneously inject the same current, leading to a zero {\it net} equilibrium electronic current.
+The presence of an external magnetic field breaks time-reversal symmetry and gives rise to nonvanishing dissipationless equilibrium {\it local} charge currents, while spin-orbit interactions {originate} nonvanishing dissipationless equilibrium local spin currents with zero local charge current.
+Let us stress that despite not being detectable by nonequilibrium transport measurements, equilibrium currents can be assessed indirectly, as discussed in Secs. \ref{sec:IQH} and \ref{sec:QSH}.

+We believe that the formalism we put forward and the results we obtain can be very helpful in the understanding of future experiments on quantum imaging of current flow in different two-dimensional setups and material platforms.

 \acknowledgments